 The ignoring part is the big one, though.
 Fretting and worrying over something really can wear you down and make you exhausted.

 But when an expert you trust can relieve you of that worry – can tell you with good reason why you can ignore that agitating aspect, you feel like a burden has been lifted.

-One less thing to worry about can drastically increase a person's enthusiasm and productivity.
+Your client/prospect now has one less thing to worry about – and that can drastically increase a person's enthusiasm and productivity.

-And if you're the one hacking that simpler path for them with your machete of knowledge, then you get the credit – and become a relied-upon source for expert advice.
+And since you're the one hacking that simpler path for them with your machete of knowledge, then you get the credit – and become a relied-upon source for expert advice.